Hades (DC Comics): Pre-Crisis

-Hades did not figure frequently in the adventures of Wonder Woman until the end of the first volume when Hades was tricked by the Anti-Monitor into making a pact with Ares to conquer Olympus.
-The plot was thwarted when Persephone (referred to in-story as Kore), inspired by the love between Wonder Woman and Steve Trevor, went to her husband to profess openly her love for him.
-Hades pulled out of the scheme, and Steve Trevor freed the gods while Wonder Woman engaged Ares in final combat.
+Hades does not figure frequently in the adventures of Wonder Woman until the end of the first volume, when the Anti-Monitor tricks him into making a pact with Ares to conquer Olympus.
+The plot is thwarted when Persephone (referred to in-story as Kore), inspired by the love between Wonder Woman and Steve Trevor, confesses her love for Hades.
+Hades pulls out of the scheme and Trevor frees the gods while Wonder Woman battles Ares.